kvarlamo/b4n-vandal/README.md

 ## Configure

 Default config file is "config.yaml".
-You can point to any other file with --config option YAML-based config divided into sections (dictionaries).
+You can point to any other file with --config option

+YAML-based config divided into sections (dictionaries):

 ### Orchestrator settings section: orc
 * url